Quantum Geometric Confinement and Dynamical Transmission in Grushin Cylinder: Introduction, setting, main results

 From this perspective, our analysis is organised in two levels.
-The first one (Sections \ref{sec:preparatory_direct-integral} through \ref{sec:bilateralfibreext}) is the study of the self-adjointness problem fibre by fibre, of $k$-dependent, densely defined, symmetric differential operator of Schr\"{o}dinger type $A_\alpha(k)$ on $L^2(\mathbb{R})$.
+After setting up the problem (Sect.~\ref{sec:preparatory_direct-integral}), the first level (Sections \ref{sec:fibre-extensions} through \ref{sec:bilateralfibreext}) is the study of the self-adjointness problem fibre by fibre, of $k$-dependent, densely defined, symmetric differential operator of Schr\"{o}dinger type $A_\alpha(k)$ on $L^2(\mathbb{R})$.
 To this aim we use the Kre\u{\i}n-Vi\v{s}ik-Birman extension theory, which is particularly suited since the differential operator in each fibre is semi-bounded.
-This requires the identification of the ingredients of the theory, namely the precise Sobolev regularity and short-scale behaviour of the functions in the domain of the closure $\overline{A_\alpha(k)}$, the qualification of its Friedrichs extensions $A_{\alpha,F}(k)$ and its inverse $(A_{\alpha,F}(k))^{-1}$, and the qualification of the deficiency space $\ker A_\alpha(k)^*$.
+This requires the identification of the ingredients of the theory, namely the precise Sobolev regularity and short-scale behaviour of the functions in the domain of the closure $\overline{A_\alpha(k)}$, the characterisation of its Friedrichs extensions $A_{\alpha,F}(k)$ and its inverse $(A_{\alpha,F}(k))^{-1}$, and the characterisation of the deficiency space $\ker A_\alpha(k)^*$.

 The second level of our analysis (Sections \ref{sec:genextscrHa} through \ref{sec:proof_xy_Euclidean}) is devoted instead to re-assembling the information on each fibre in order to produce the classes of fibred and uniformly fibred extensions of $\mathscr{H}_\alpha$.
-The latter case, which as said produces eventually the physically relevant, local extensions, is particularly troublesome, not much for the standard operation of taking the direct sum of self-adjoint operators on each fibre, but rather because of the necessity to obtain some kind of uniformity over all the modes $k$ in order to unfolding back the Fourier transform that initially led from $H_\alpha$ to $\mathscr{H}_\alpha$.
+The study of the latter, which as said produces eventually the physically relevant, local extensions, is particularly troublesome, not much for the standard operation of taking the direct sum of self-adjoint operators from each fibre, but rather because of the necessity to obtain some kind of \emph{uniformity over all the modes $k$}, in order to unfold back the Fourier transform that initially led from $H_\alpha$ to $\mathscr{H}_\alpha$.
 This is non-trivial because the self-adjointness condition on each fibre is in a sense highly non-uniform in $k$.
 To convey a flavour of the somewhat odd line of reasoning that we are forced to follow (see Section \ref{sec:uniformlyfirbredext}), let us point out that we construct the uniformly fibred extensions of $\mathscr{H}_\alpha$ by restricting $\mathscr{H}_\alpha^*$ to functions $g$ given by an expression of the form

 where \emph{none} of the three canonical summands $\varphi$, $G_0$, $G_1$ actually belongs to $\mathcal{D}(\mathscr{H}_\alpha^*)$, but only their sum does, due to cancellations on which we lack any explicit control!
 Yet, \eqref{eq:oddbutconvenient} is the most practical expression to export the boundary conditions of self-adjointness, cleanly formulated in terms of $G_0$ and $G_1$ as $x\to 0^\pm$, by means of an inverse Fourier transform back to the original problem in the $(x,y)$-variables.